Anubhavdxt/Bankist-App/README.md

 ![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)

+## User Details 👨‍🎓

+- Username: js
+  Password: 1111
+- Username: jd
+  Password: 2222

 ## Project Description 📑

-- This is a simple number guessing game to entertain people.
+- This is a minimal banking app for basic banking needs.
-- We need to guess a number in a range _**1-N**_.
+- We need to login with registered credentials.
-- We have the _**N/2**_ chances to guess the correct number.
-- We'll win on guessing the correct number within given chances.
+- We can apply for loan and send money to another user.
-- We'll lose if all the given chances are used.
+- We'll get the requested loan amount in some time.
-- If we score higher than before then it'll become high score.
+- We can close the account if we want to.
+- We'll be logged-out on being inactive for 2 minutes.

 ## License ✅